Skip to main content

 When a parent fails or refuses to follow a visitation schedule (including those agreed to by the parents and approved by the court), they have violated a court order.
 New Jersey courts typically impose sanctions only if this becomes a pattern.

-• Sanctions generally include monetary fines.
+• Sanctions often include monetary fines

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.